 The successful operations of the National Audit Office depend above all on employees who are competent, healthy, happy, and motivated and who develop their competence continuously.
 Competence management includes annual competence discussions with all employees and measures implemented on the basis of them to support competence development.
 Each employee is responsible for maintaining and developing the professional skills and competence required by their duties.
 The focus in competence development has shifted increasingly from individual, one-off training sessions to continuous learning and developing competence at all stages of the career.
 The key forms of competence development are on-the-job learning through working in different projects and competence sharing.

-In supporting the employees’ competence management and success at work, key roles are played by continuous dialogue about the targets and development, feedback, and coaching leadership.
-The aim of coaching leadership is to increase interaction and thereby to help the employees to work in a target-oriented manner and achieve their targets.
-A new competence management system will be introduced to support competence management and personal development discussions.
+In supporting the employees’ competence management and success at work, key roles are played by continuous dialogue about the targets and development, feedback, and a coaching-based approach.
+One of the key objectives is promoting the efficient utilization of the competence management system Osaava, which the NAOF has introduced to support competence management and competence discussions, and expanding its use.

 The employees’ motivation and wellbeing play an important role.
 The NAOF draws up annually a plan for wellbeing at work, where the focus areas of wellbeing at work are entered.
 The central government’s joint survey on wellbeing at work, VMBaro, is carried out annually.
 Every two years, based on the analysis of the results, focus areas are selected for wellbeing at work in cooperation with the staff, and concrete development measures are planned.
 Every other two years, the results of the survey are used to monitor whether the measures taken have produced the desired effects.